 Some come for the cosplay:

-And there are others, like me, who want to experience NYCC for themselves.
+And there are others, like me, who want to experience everything about NYCC for themselves.
 I used to read comic books like a fiend when I was a kid.
 My favorites were Uncanny X-Men, Thor and Batman and I was a frequent visitor to the local comic book store.
 As I got older, life and other interests took me away from the comics.
 But I recently began reading graphic novels like Saga, The Walking Dead, and Watchmen and a friend also lent me two of his comics, Superior Spiderman and Avengers vs X-Men.
 I’ll be honest, I’ve missed reading comic books and I may start visiting the comic book store again.
 Reading them was a lot of fun and it’s been even better reading them as an adult.

 Would I attend New York Comic Con again?
 Of course!
 Would I attend again as Press or as a fan?
 I’m not sure.
 Although NYCC was clear about Press not getting any special treatment above the fans (naturally), I was invited to certain events and panels and to interview some of my faves.
-I didn’t because I’m a chicken shit when it comes to that stuff, but that’s something I’ll have to get over.
+I didn’t interview anyone because I’m a chicken shit when it comes to that stuff, but that’s something I’ll have to get over.
 Having a Press badge meant I had full access to NYCC for free and I took advantage of that privilege.
 But I think had I gone as a fan, I could have had even more fun because I wouldn’t have been working.
 I could just be.
 And that’s something I think I missed about being at NYCC.
 I was thinking more on the lines of what would be interesting to write about, what would my readers want to see?
 Don’t get me wrong, it has been a joy telling you all about what I experienced at NYCC and I hope you found my posts enjoyable.
 But I think next year, should I be lucky enough to get another Press badge, I’m going to write my posts from the perspective of a fan and new cosplayer.
 I already have some ideas on what I would wear (a Dora Milaje, maybe the Winter Soldier or Hela Goddess of Death).
 We’ll see.

 Cosplay is for EVERYONE;